-Claims For Slips, Trips, Or Falls Injuries At A Rented Property – Can I Claim?
+Claims For Slips, Trips Or Fall Injuries At A Rented Property – Can I Claim?
 How To Claim Compensation?

-As a tenant you may believe that if you have a slip trip or fall in your rented property then nobody is to blame other than yourself, but this isn’t necessarily true.
+By Stephen Frost.
+Last updated 16th August 2021.
+Welcome to our guide on injuries at a rented property, including claims for slips, trips or falls.
+As a tenant, you may believe that if you have a slip trip or fall in your rented property then nobody is to blame other than yourself, but this isn’t necessarily true.
 Landlords can sometimes be held liable for accidents even if they weren’t present at the time of the accident as there are things that they should do to ensure the safety of tenants and any visitors in their properties.

 If you’d like to make a personal injury claim against your landlord for a slip, trip or fall, then please call one of our specialist advisors today for a free initial consultation to understand how your accident happened and advise you how to proceed with your claim.
 Call Legal Expert today on 0800 073 8804.

 If you’d like to know more first then please carry on reading this useful guide.

 Select A Section

 - A guide to slip and fall accidents in a rented property

 - Negligence in cases of a slip or fall accident in a rented property